apache/causeway-site/content/more-advanced-topics/how-to-01-062-How-to-decouple-dependencies-using-contributions.md

 Finally, the third action - that again will be some sort of repository query - will be rendered as a property o fhte owner; this is a contributed property.
 Again, the `@NotContributed(As.ACTION)` suppresses the action from being contributed as an action also.

+## See also

+For another example of contributions, see [this page](./how-to-suppress-contributions.html) describing how to suppress contributions for one action parameter but not another.